Improving Transferability for Domain Adaptive Detection Transformers: Experiments

 \textbf{Synthetic to real adaptation}.
 Adopting synthetic images for training is economical, saving the cost of collecting and annotating data.
 Sim10k $\rightarrow$ Cityscapes reflects how well the model adapted from synthesis to real domains.
 Table \ref{tab:sim10k} shows that our method achieves promising performance improvement over other methods.

 \textbf{Scene adaptation}.
-When the layout of scene varies in different cities, the performance might drop.
-To test the robustness to the layout variation, we carry out the experiments on Cityscapes $\rightarrow$ BDD100k as shown in the Table \ref{tab:bdd}.
-Our proposed method consistently improves the source model, validating our alignment strategy is general to scene adaption.
+To test the robustness to the layout variation, we conduct the experiments on Cityscapes $\rightarrow$ BDD100k as shown in Table \ref{tab:bdd}.
+O$^2$net consistently improves the source model, validating the alignment strategies are general to scene adaption.